dyluc/dyluc.github.io/_posts/2020-12-07-rover-images.md

 ![command](/assets/rover-images/command.png)

 ### Summary
 Thanks for reading.
-Again, you can find the project at my Github.
+Again, you can find the project at my GitHub.
 Feel free to clone or fork the repository and see what you can change.
 Maybe you can adjust the query parameters to query by Earth date, or look into some of the mission manifests returned in the JSON.
 Do check out the other APIs NASA offers too, have fun!